Frequently Asked Questions

 A:

 Nomie is designed to be safe, gentle, and non-invasive.
 Our somatic tools (breathing, grounding, calming visuals) are evidence-informed and used widely in therapeutic settings.
 We don't use techniques that could be re-traumatizing or destabilizing.
-If you're experiencing severe distress or a mental health crisis, Nomie encourages seeking support from qualified mental health professionals — we're a daily companion, not emergency care.
+If you're experiencing severe distress or a mental health crisis, Nomie encourages seeking support from qualified mental health professionals.
+We're a daily companion, not emergency care.

 Q:Can Nomie replace my therapist?